DimitriPalmer22/Relapse-Code-Documentation/Documentation/Post-VS Design Changes.md

 - This is done so we know the design intentions from the beginning.

 Restrict the creative freedom when it comes to individual areas between the levels.

 - Periodic level revision to keep things coherent and cohesive.

+Maintain a staggered schedule between the lead designer and the rest of the designers.
+Mikel is gonna be like a week ahead in terms of the work that needs to be done for level so that he can lead by example.

+- This, paired the regular check-ins, will help keep the team on track.